 Delicate finger sandwiches are a customary part of Afternoon Tea and usually have their own dedicated tier on the High Tea stand.
 To make appetizing, dainty sandwiches the main things to consider are taste, (so not too overpowering), colour, shape, variety, texture, and freshness.
-My suggestion is to use an assortment of different loaves of bread such as dark rye; multigrain and white bread and a variety of coloured fillings, then cut the sandwiches into the ribbon, triangle or round sandwich shapes.
+My suggestion is to use an assortment of different loaves of bread such as dark rye; multigrain and white bread and a variety of coloured fillings, then cut the sandwiches into ribbon, triangle or round sandwich shapes.

 Prepare the workspace with all the necessary fillings beforehand so that the sandwiches can be made quickly and covered immediately to keep them moist.

-The basic Tea sandwich, no matter the shape desired is made by firstly preparing the filling and then spooning the filling onto one side of the buttered bread.
+The basic Tea sandwich, no matter the shape desired is made by first preparing the filling and then spooning the filling onto one side of the buttered bread.
 Close the sandwich and with a sharp serrated knife cut the outer crusts off.
 Serve on platters.

 The fillings should be not too thick, consider the colours of the filling and the bread so the end result is a combination of colours.
-For example, red fillings from capsicum, semi sun-dried tomato or fresh tomato.
+For example, red fillings from capsicum, semi-sun-dried tomato or fresh tomato.
 White from egg, poached chicken or turkey, cream cheese, Brie, feta, mayonnaise, or goat’s cheese.
 Then salmon and prawn for a soft shade of orange and green from pesto, lettuce, rocket, chives, capers, cucumber or avocado.
-Darker colours can be found in olive tapenade, roast beef etc. Mix and match the colours with the bread to make a selection.
+Darker colours can be found in olive tapenades, roast beef etc. Mix and match the colours with the bread to make a selection.
 The ideas for fillings are endless and only limited by your imagination don’t forget to garnish the trays or platters at the end.

 - Egg, mustard and watercress.